Lords of the Congregation: Manifesto and rhetoric

 Several letters and bonds signed by the Lords set out and justify their aims.
 A letter sent to enlist the help of George Hay, Earl of Erroll, Hereditary Constable of Scotland, written 24 January 1560 focused on their secular goal to expel the French garrisons and justifies their request for English military support.
 The letter fell into French hands and would have been used against them;We wrote ... how we were handled and suppressed by strangers and already invaded by fire and sword for the debating of the true ministry of God's word and liberty of this realm, which as we may see is now taken effect in the most cruel and ungodly manner by the fortifying of the principal port of this realm (Leith) and the intended fortification of St AndrewsAnd they have in their progress used such cruelty on those that gave them most credit and were assured by them that all others may take example, And yet they intend no less than to bring us, if God will permit them, to most wild slavery and bondage and to make plain conquest under a coloured authority to the utter extermination of us and our posterityAnd because we saw them continue in their unjust persecution and our force is so small to resist their tyranny we thought good to seek support of our neighbours of England, which they have granted to us as may now be manifestly seen by the army already come by sea, and by the land host that will march on the day appointed.

 This letter was signed by James Hamilton the former Regent, Argyll, Glencairn, Rothes, Ruthven, Menteith and Boyd.

+Confederate Lords and Mary, Queen of Scots

+The Scottish lords who opposed Mary, Queen of Scots, in 1567 after she married the Earl of Bothwell are known as the Confederate Lords.
+On 1 May, when Bothwell had taken Mary to Dunbar Castle, a "Bond for the Queen's Safety" was signed at Stirling Castle by the Earls of Atholl, Argyll, Mar, Morton, Sir John Graham, and William Murray of Tullibardine.
+Some of these had previously signed the Ainslie Tavern Bond in support of Bothwell of marrying the queen.
+Another band made after the wedding attracted more supporters to this group, and made an offer to Bothwell's ally James Balfour to surrender Edinburgh Castle to them.

+Mary and Bothell were defeated by the Confederate Lords at the battle of Carberry Hill.
+After Mary escaped from Lochleven Castle, she was again defeated by the Confederate Lords at the battle of Langside.
+The personnel of Mary's following, the Congregation, and the Confederate Lords were explored by Gordon Donaldson in his All the Queen's men: Power and Politics in Mary Stewart's Scotland (1983).